Nicholas Sheehy: Education, career and opposition to Penal Laws

 Nicholas Sheehy was possibly educated in France.
 His training for the priesthood was at the Irish College at Salamanca. and was ordained in 1750.
 Following a period as curate at Newcastle, County Tipperary, he became the parish priest for Shanrahan, Ballysheehan, and Templetenny, County Tipperary.
-Sheehy spoke out against the Penal Laws, the eviction of poor tenants by Anglo-Irish landlords, the elimination of common land by enclosure, and compulsory tithes.
-These tithes were due to the Protestant Church of Ireland and its clergy.
-To anyone who would not or could not pay, the tithes were often seized by force and given to the local Protestant minister.
+Sheehy often spoke out against the Penal Laws, the eviction of poor tenants by Anglo-Irish landlords, the elimination of common land by enclosure, and compulsory tithes even by impoverished Catholics to support the Established Protestant Church of Ireland's clergy.
+To anyone who would not or could not pay, the tithes or other collateral were often taken by the police or militia and given to the local Protestant minister.

 Between 1735 and 1760 there was an increase in land used for grazing and beef cattle, in part because pasture land was exempt from tithes.
-The landlords, having let their lands far above their value, on condition of allowing the tenants the use of certain commons, now enclosed the commons, but did not lessen the rent.
-As more landlords and farmers switched to raising cattle, labourers and small tenant farmers were forced off the land.
-In response, the Whiteboys developed as a secret society among the peasantry.
-Initially, their activities were limited to specific grievances and the tactics used non-violent, such as knocking down fences, and the levelling of ditches that closed off common grazing land, but as their numbers increased, so did the violence.
-Their actions were not specifically political as it was not directed against the government, but against the local landlords.
-Members of different religious affiliations took part.
-Sheehy raised money for the defence of those accused of rioting.
+The landlords, having let their lands far above their value, on condition of allowing the tenants the use of certain commons, now enclosed the commons, but did not lower the rent.
+Similarly to the simultaneous Highland Clearances in Scotland, while labourers and small tenant farmers were evicted en masse, Anglo-Irish landlords replaced them with more profitable herds of cattle.
+In response, the Whiteboys developed, as a secret society among the peasantry.
+Initially, their activities were limited to specific grievances and the tactics used non-violent, such as knocking down fences and the levelling of ditches constructed for the enclosure of common grazing land, but as their numbers increased and the State's response escalated, so did the violence and vigilantism, including well documented cases of the torture and assassination of those who violated the code of silence.
+Similarly to the Land War of the late 19th century, however, the Whiteboys' actions were not specifically political and not directed against the government, but against actions that were widely seen as abuses of power by the Anglo-Irish landlords.
+Often, members of multiple different religious denominations took part.
+Fr.
+Sheehy raised money to hire defence lawyers for those accused of rioting.

 Accusations and trials

 First trial (sedition)

-Sheehy's beliefs led him into conflict with local Protestant leaders around Clonmel.
-He was arrested for sedition for his supposed involvement in the Whiteboy's destruction of a wall intended to close off common land near Clogheen.
+Sheehy's beliefs led him into conflict with the local Protestant Ascendancy around Clonmel.
+He was arrested for sedition for his supposed involvement in the Whiteboys' destruction of a wall intended to enclose commonly held land near Clogheen.
 After a trial in Dublin he was acquitted.